nicholaswilde/recipes/docs/desserts/the-new-york-times-chocolate-chip-cookies.md

 ### Step 5

-Scoop 3 1/2-ounces of dough, roll into a rough ball (it should be the size of a large golf ball) and place on the baking sheet.
+Scoop 3 Tbsp (60 g) of dough, roll into a rough ball (it should be the size of a large golf ball) and place on the baking sheet.
 Repeat until you have six mounds of dough on the cookie sheet.
 Sprinkle lightly with sea salt and bake until golden brown but still soft, 18 to 20 minutes.
 Transfer the parchment or silicone sheet to a wire rack for 10 minutes, then transfer the cookies onto another cooling rack to cool a bit more, until just warm or at room temperature.
 Repeat